Let’s begin at the beginning:

 There are two people in each relationship.
 So if you aim at gaining your partner’s trust, you shouldn’t forget that he probably wants the same.
 So at one end, you have your desire to gain their trust, and at the other, you have the way you show them yours.
 How can you assure your international business partner of your trust?
-In Arab cultures, for example, you can seriously offend your partner if after sealing the deal orally, you instantly call the lawyer to bring in the papers.
+In Arab cultures, for example, you can seriously offend your business partners if after sealing the deal orally, you instantly call the lawyer to bring in the papers.
 This way you communicate that you don’t trust them, which is a really good way of losing their trust also.

 Think of trust as a language.
 Just as each country has its language, they have their own trusts as well, and you can and should learn it when preparing for international business.

 Are personal relationships, or rather the work and its results more important?
 In relationship-oriented cultures trust comes mainly from human interactions, rather than the raw work results.
 Going out for drinks and dinner, spending a night out is a great way of building trust in France for example, but in other countries, it might come off as totally inappropriate.
 In less relationship-focused countries you will have to let your work speak for itself rather than going out for drinks.
 It’s just something that you have to research, learn, and act accordingly.

 What about loyalty?
 And more precisely, loyalty to a workplace?
 In Japan, for example, it is still common for people to commit to a job for a lifetime.
 In Western countries, where individual achievements are of the highest value, this has become nearly entirely uncommon.
 So in the West changing your workplace every couple of years doesn’t mean anything bad, on the contrary, it can show that you are a driven and ambitious person.
 But in countries like Japan, for example, this can mean that you are not reliable, and could contribute to losing your trust points in the eyes of your potential partner.